PiBrewing/craftbeerpi4-documentation/master/examples/example-influxdb2.md

 If you want to edit the Sensor visualization, click at the top right and click on Edit in the context menu.
 Then you can edit the query, or the style.
 ![Grafana edit visualization](../../.gitbook/assets/cbpi4_grafana_edit_sensor.png)

-If you want to view the visualizastion at a lrger scale, click at the top right and click on view in the contrext menu.
+If you want to view the visualization at a larger scale, click at the top right and click on view in the context menu.
 ![Grafana view visualization](../../.gitbook/assets/cbpi4_grafana_view_dashboard.png)

 This will show you also the link to the visualization and the information you need to add a diagram to a CraftbeerPi 4 dashboard.
 ![Grafana dashboard link](../../.gitbook/assets/cbpi4_grafana_dashboard_link.png)

-### Configuration of the grafana.ini file to acces the diagrams fromn CraftbeerPi 4
+### Configuration of the grafana.ini file to access the diagrams fromn CraftbeerPi 4
 To access the diagrams from the cbpi server, you need to adapt a few settings in your grafana configuration.

 1. You need to allow [embedding](https://grafana.com/docs/grafana/latest/administration/configuration/#allow_embedding) of your charts.